GoogleCloudPlatform/dataflux-pytorch/README.md

 ## Limitations

-### Billing
-To optimize listing performance, the Connector for PyTorch library utilizes a “fast listing” algorithm developed to balance the listing workload among parallelized GCS object listing processes.
-Therefore, the library will cause more listing API calls to be made than a regular sequential listing, which are charged as [Class A operations](https://cloud.google.com/storage/pricing).

 ### Composite Objects
 To optimize the download performance of small files, the Connector for PyTorch library utilizes the [GCS Compose API](https://cloud.google.com/storage/docs/json_api/v1/objects/compose) to concatenate a set of smaller objects into a new and larger one in the same bucket under a folder named “dataflux-composed-objects”.
 The new composite objects will be removed at the end of your training loop but in rare cases that they don’t, you can run this command to clean the composed files.
 ``` shell